danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/7_-_Chapter_7__Enhanced_Leadership_—_Larger_Networks,_Stronger_Influence (1).md

 > **WHAT HE GOT:**
 > A digital sea of notifications both loved and loathed, yet it felt more like drowning than swimming.
 Followers didn't feel personally connected.
 They felt nothing--except the overwhelming urge to disconnect entirely.

-Meanwhile, Miranda over at Razorbeam thought she'd bring a bit of flair to her leadership.
+Meanwhile, Eleanor over at Razorbeam thought she'd bring a bit of flair to her leadership.
 She took it upon herself to autogenerate a memoir from their Slack history--a misguided attempt to showcase the "journey" of Razorbeam.
 Unsurprisingly, the memoir read like an incoherent diary full of snippets about server outages and a dozen discussions on incident response protocols.
 Perhaps even more perplexing was the choice of title: **"The Cybersecurity Chronicles: From the Chaotic Noise to the Digital Clarity."**

-> **WHAT Miranda TYPED:**
+> **WHAT ELEANOR TYPED:**
 > "Generate a memoir from our Slack chats that highlights our culture and core values."

 > **WHAT SHE GOT:**